libfuse/pyfuse3/README.rst

 .. start-intro

-pyfuse3 is a set of Python 3 bindings for `libfuse 3`_ and enables you to easily write a full-featured Linux filesystem in Python.
+pyfuse3 is a set of Python 3 bindings for `libfuse 3`_ using asynchronous I/O. It enables you to easily write a full-featured Linux filesystem in Python.

 pyfuse3 releases can be downloaded from PyPi_.
 The documentation can be `read online`__ and is also included in the ``doc/html``